Isla Mujeres description, history and what to do

 It’s only 8 kilometers long and 1.5 km wide, you can sight-seer the entire island, including both leeward and windward coasts, on a bicycle, golf cart or motor scooter.

-Downtown (Centro) is host to many fine boutiques and art and crafts stores and the restaurants offer a wide range of fine cuisine.
+Downtown Isla Mujeres (Centro) is host to many fine boutiques and art and crafts stores and the restaurants offer a wide range of fine cuisine.
 You will see many brightly painted traditional Caribbean wooden houses and at night, locals and tourists stroll the street and relax in the town square and share the experience of life on Isla Mujeres.

 Isla Mujeres was visited hundreds of years ago by the ancient Maya, one of the greatest cultures the world has ever produced.
-They believed the island was sacred to the mother goddess Ixchel, and erected statues in her honor along the shore.
-These blatantly feminine figurines captured the imagination of Francisco Fernandez de Cordoba when he and his men arrived in 1517 and to him goes the credit for the islands provocative name, Island of Women.
+They believed the island was sacred to the mother goddess Ixchel and erected statues in her honor along the shore.
+These blatantly feminine figurines captured the imagination of Francisco Fernandez de Cordoba when he and his men arrived in 1517 and to him goes the credit for the island’s provocative name, Island of Women.
 In the centuries that followed, Pirates and adventurers of every kind landed on the islands velvet shores.
 One of them, Fermin Mundaca, fell hopelessly in love with a native girl and built her a wonderful hacienda.
 She turned him down flat, fleeing the island in the arms of her Mayan lover.
 Utterly dejected, Mundaca let the place go to ruin.
 It was later used as a Pirates hideout and is still standing today, a favorite tourist attraction

 Origin of the name Isla Mujeres

-There are several versions about the origin of the name of Isla Mujeres.
+There are several versions of the origin of the name of Isla Mujeres.
 Francisco López de Gómara narrates that when Francisco Hernández de Córdoba docked in the island he found a small enclosure that contained idols with feminine characteristics, which originated that it was called Punta Mujeres.

-A history of pirates.
+Isla Mujeres and a history of pirates.

 Isla Mujeres served as a refuge for pirates who raided the coastal cities of the Caribbean where they obtained supplies.
 The calm waters of Makax lagoon gave shelter and shelter to famous pirates such as Jean Lafitte and Henry Morgan.
 Glamorous locals claim that there said pirates buried part of their treasures.